Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Proof of Lemma

 The final step in the proof of the claim will be to show that there are only $o(n^2)$ induced 5-cycles in $H'$ containing $u$ or $w$.
 We do these by deleting the vertices in $X\cup Y$ one by one in such an order that at each stage the vertex we delete is in $o(n)$ induced 5-cycles containing $u$ or $w$.
 The vertex we delete at each step is a vertex in what remains of $X\cup Y$ which has the lowest degree in what remains of $G'$.
 Since $G'$ is a forest, this vertex has degree at most 1 in $G'$.

 Consider a particular step in the deletion process where without loss of generality we are deleting $x\in X$.
 If $\Gamma$ is an induced 5-cycle in $H'$ containing $x$ and one of $u$ and $w$, then it must be of the form $uxyy'x'$ or $wyxx'y'$ for $x'\in X$ and $y,y'\in Y$.
 If $x$ has degree 0 in what remains of $G'$, then clearly there are no such cycles.
 Otherwise let $y$ be the unique neighbour of $x$ in what remains of $Y$.
-By Claim \ref{2 nbrs in X} $y$ has at most two neighbours in $Y$, and by assumption each of these has at most $n^{5/6}$ neighbours in $X$, so $x$ is in $o(n)$ induced 5-cycles containing $u$ or $w$ in the current graph. \end{proof}
+By Claim \ref{2 nbrs in X}, $y$ has at most two neighbours in $Y$, and by assumption each of these has at most $n^{5/6}$ neighbours in $X$.
+Similarly, $x$ has at most two neighbours in $X$ and each of these has at most $n^{5/6}$ neighbours in $Y$.
+Thus $x$ is in $o(n)$ induced 5-cycles containing $u$ or $w$ in the current graph, as required. \end{proof}

 Relabel $v$ and $u$ as $a$ and $u_1$ respectively.
-By Claim \ref{kl2 claim}, without loss of generality there is a vertex in $u_2\in X$ with at least $n^{5/6}$ neighbours in $Y$.
-So the complete bipartite graph with parts $\{u_2,w\}$ and $Y$ contains a $K_{2,7\lceil n^{4/5}\rceil}$ subgraph, and by Lemma \ref{Ghosh Cor 1} this contains an empty $K_{2,7}$.
-Let $b$ be the central vertex of the part of size 7, then the only principal neighbours of $b$ are $u_2$ and $w$.
+By Claim \ref{kl2 claim}, without loss of generality there is a vertex $u_2\in X$ with at least $n^{5/6}$ neighbours in $Y$.
+So the complete bipartite graph with parts $\{u_2,w\}$ and $N(u_2)\cap N(w)$ contains an empty $K_{2,7}$ by Lemma \ref{Ghosh Cor 1}.
+Let $b_1$, $b_2$, and $b_3$ be the central three vertices of the part of size 7, then $u_2$ and $w$ are the only principal neighbours of each of these vertices.
+None of $b_1$, $b_2$, and $b_3$ are equal to $u_1$, since $u_1$ and $w$ are not neighbours, and moreover at most two of these vertices are adjacent to $u_1$, otherwise $G$ has a $K_{3,3}$ subgraph.
+Let $b$ be one of the three which is not adjacent to $u_1$, then $b\in Y$ by the definition of $Y$.

 Let $X'=X_{u_2bw}$ and $Y'=Y_{u_2bw}$.
 Then by Lemma \ref{X and Y}, $|X'|+|Y'|\geq \floor{\frac{2(n-1)}{3}}-1$, so $|(X\cup Y)\cap (X'\cup Y')|\geq \frac{1}{4}n$.
 Clearly $X\cap Y'$ and $X'\cap Y$ are empty, so $|X\cap X'|+|Y\cap Y'|\geq \frac{1}{4}n$.
 If $z\in X\cap X'$, then $z$ is a vertex in $X$ which is adjacent to $u_2\in X$, so $|X\cap X'|\leq 2$ by Claim \ref{2 nbrs in X}.
 Thus $|Y\cap Y'|\geq \frac{1}{5}n$.